-

 The OJK in 2020 issued Regulation No. 12/POJK.03/2020 on Consolidation of Commercial Banks, which sets out that banks must fulfil the minimum core capital (modal inti) requirement of IDR 3 trillion.
 Failure to fulfil such capitalization requirements under the regulation may result in a bank having to conduct M&A transactions with other banks to fulfil the capitalization requirements.

-Another related regulation is OJK Regulation No. 12 of 2023 on Syariah Business Unit (“POJK 12/2023”) that was issued in July 2023.
-Generally, POJK 12/2023 was issued to encourage syariah business unit to carry out various developments and adjustment in business procedures to strengthen institutional aspects and to improve the national syariah banking industry.
+Another related regulation is OJK Regulation No. 12 of 2023 on Syariah Business Unit, amended by OJK Regulation No. 2 of 2024 on the Application of Syariah Governance for Syariah Commercial Banks and Syariah Business Units (“POJK No. 12/2023”).
+Generally, POJK No. 12/2023 was issued to encourage syariah business unit to carry out various developments and adjustment in business procedures to strengthen institutional aspects and to improve the national syariah banking industry.
 A concrete example is that Conventional Banks that: (i) owned syariah business unit with assets exceeding 50% of the total asset of the Conventional Banks or (ii) if the syariah business unit’s assets have exceed Rp.
 50,000,000,000,000 (fifty trillion Rupiah), is required to conduct a spin-off to the syariah business unit.

-Lastly, in the year of 2022, the OJK issued Regulation No. 22 of 2022 on Equity Investments by Commercial Banks (“POJK No. 22/2022”) which promotes new norm which permitted commercial bank to invest in other companies in the financial technology sector.
+Lastly, in the year of 2022, the OJK issued Regulation No. 22 of 2022 on Equity Investments by Commercial Banks as lastly half repealed by OJK Regulation No. 26 of 2024 on the Expansion on Banking Business Activities (“POJK No. 22/2022”) which promotes new norm which permitted commercial bank to invest in other companies in the financial technology sector.
 Previously, commercial banks were merely allowed to invest in certain range of sectors, namely financial institution (e.g. banks, venture capital, securities).
 The investment by the bank may be conducted either directly or indirectly through the stock market.
 Moreover, under POJK No. 22/2022 it is stipulated that the investments by the bank shall be long term investment.
 With regards to this new norm, this leads into the M&A transaction plan over financial technology companies by the commercial banks.
 This provides another opportunity for other types of M&A transactions in the next 2 years over the financial technology sector.
 We can see that in the future both Commercial Banks and financial technology will somehow meet and merge their business core to serve more customers with a touch of technology.

 2. Insurance Sector

-Lastly, in December 2023, OJK issued OJK Regulation No. 23 of 2023 on Business and Institutional Licensing of Insurance Companies, Sharia Insurance Companies, Re-insurance Companies and – Sharia Reinsurance Companies, annulling the OJK Regulation No 67/POJK.05/2016.
+Lastly, in December 2023, OJK issued OJK Regulation No. 23 of 2023 on Business and Institutional Licensing of Insurance Companies, Syariah Insurance Companies, Re-insurance Companies and – Syariah Reinsurance Companies, which on 20 June 2025 would be half repealed by OJK Regulation No. 34 of 2024 on Development of Human Resource Quality for Insurance Companies, Guarantee Institutions, Pension Funds, and Specialized Institutions in the Fields of Insurance, Guarantee, and Pension Funds (“POJK No. 34/2024”), annulling the OJK Regulation No 67/POJK.05/2016 (“POJK No. 23/2023”).

 The most recent regulation sets out an increase in the minimum equity as follows: